jlichwa/KeyVault-Secrets-Rotation-AADApp-PowerShell/README.md

 # KeyVault-Secrets-Rotation-AADApp-PowerShell

-Functions regenerate individual key (alternating between two keys) in AAD App client secret and add regenerated client secret to Key Vault as new version of the same secret.
+Functions regenerate AAD App client secret and add regenerated client secret to Key Vault as new version of the same secret.

 ## Features

 This project framework provides the following features:

-* Rotation function for AAD App client secret triggered by Event Grid (AKVAADAppClientSecretRotation)
+* Azure function (AKVAADAppConnector) to manage AAD App client secret.
+It is triggered by Event Grid

-* Rotation function for AAD App client secret key triggered by HTTP call (AKVAADAppClientSecretRotationHttp)

-* ARM template for function deployment with secret deployment (optional)

-* ARM template for adding AAD App client secret to existing function with secret deployment (optional)
+* ARM template for function deployment

-## Overview
+## Functions

-Functions using following information stored in secret as tags:

-* $secret.Tags["ValidityPeriodDays"] - number of days, it defines expiration date for new secret
-* $secret.Tags["CredentialId"] - AAD App Client Secret credential id
-* $secret.Tags["ProviderAddress"] - AAD App App Object Id

-You can deploy vault secret with above tags and AAD App client secret as value or add those tags to existing secret with Indentity Platform client secret value.
-For automated rotation expiry date will also be required - key vault triggers 'SecretNearExpiry' event 30 days before expiry.
-[ServiceType]
-There are two available functions performing same rotation:

-* AKVAADAppClientSecretRotation - event triggered function, performs AAD App client secret rotation triggered by Key Vault events.
-In this setup Near Expiry event is used which is published 30 days before expiration
+* AKVAADAppConnector - event triggered function, performs AAD App client secret rotation
-* AKVAADAppClientSecretRotationHttp - on-demand function with KeyVaultName and Secret name as parameters

-Functions are using Function App identity to access Key Vault and existing secret "CredentialId" tag with AAD App client secret name and "ProviderAddress" with AAD App app Resource Id.

 ### Installation